There are honestly very few things I enjoy more than reading a good book. I’ve said it before and I’ll say it again, I would and have read anything.

 Cover to Cover

-Beanbag Books, formerly Fundamentals, in historic downtown Delaware is well worth the drive.
+About: Beanbag Books in historic downtown Delaware is well worth the drive.
 It’s a great source of resources for children, parents, and educators in Central Ohio.
 The shop hosts writers, authors, and illustrators at various events, giving children and adults the unique experience to meet some of the people who are creating their favorite stories.
-Currently, the shop is undergoing renovation, but you can order online or visit Beanbag’s pop-up location at 9 N. Sandusky Street.

 Gramercy Books in Bexley has something for readers of all ages.
 Not only do they have great books for sale, but they also make literature a way of life.
 Gramercy offers book clubs, author events, and storytime.
 From young adult to nonfiction, Gramercy has you covered.